18 January 2019 | Herpreet Kaur Grewal

 It is aimed at those working in cleaning, catering, security and other employment formats often used in the workplace and FM sector.

 The plan incorporates dozens of recommendations put forward in two independent reviews of the employment market: the Taylor Review of Modern Working Practices (to which IWFM contributed) and Sir David Metcalf's Labour Market Strategy.

-The reforms reflect the government's aim to help UK businesses to create better-quality jobs - a cornerstone of its modern Industrial Strategy - and to support the increasingly flexible nature of the workplace.
+The reforms reflect the government's aim of helping UK businesses to create better quality jobs - a cornerstone of its modern Industrial Strategy - and to support the increasingly flexible nature of the workplace.

-IWFM welcomed this latest step in modernising employment legislation and supports the government's view that zero-hours contracts offer the flexibility that some businesses need and some workers prefer - provided that they work in the interests of both parties.
+IWFM welcomed this latest step in modernising employment legislation and supports the government's view that zero-hours contracts offer the flexibility that some businesses need and some workers prefer - provided they work for both parties.

 IWFM states that "this focus on improving the quality of work, with appropriate protections and pay, is vital both for individual workers and for business.
 Together with increased investment in training and skills to enable people to progress and reach their potential, better employment practices will not only improve people's lives, but will also help to tackle the productivity challenge".

 Concurrently, the Low Pay Commission (LPC) published its recommendations on tackling the problem of one-sided flexibility and the impact of introducing a higher minimum wage for non-guaranteed hours.